beberlei/litecqrs-php/README.md

 Glow uses the command pattern and a central message bus service that finds the corresponding handler to execute a command.
 A command must implement ``Glow\Commanding\Command``.
-It should also definitely be DTO (data transfer object) with just some properties describing it (imutability is encouraged).
+It should be a plain DTO (data transfer object) with just some properties describing it (imutability is encouraged).

-After this object is passed as parameter into CommandBus's handle(Command $command) method, CommandBus finds proper CommandHandler and invokes same method with same parameter on it.
+After this object is passed as a parameter into the CommandBus' `handle(Command
-That means yes, it is enforced to keep convention that for each XxxCommand implementing Command there have to be XxxCommandHandler implementing CommandHandler.
+$command)` method, CommandBus finds a proper CommandHandler and invokes the same method with the same parameter on it.
+Enforced convention is that there has to be XxxCommandHandler (implementing CommandHandler) for every XxxCommand.

 During the execution of a command, domain events can be triggered.
 These are again just simple classes with some properties and they can optionally implement